São Tomé (island): Geology

 The entire island of São Tomé is a massive shield volcano that rises from the floor of the Atlantic Ocean, over 3000 m below sea level.
 It formed along the Cameroon line, a line of volcanoes extending from Cameroon southwest into the Atlantic Ocean.
 Most of the lava erupted on São Tomé over the last million years has been basalt.
 The youngest dated rock on the island is about 100,000 years old, but numerous more recent cinder cones are found on the southeast side of the island.

 Environment and economy

 The higher slopes of the island are forested and form part of the Parque Natural Obô de São Tomé, but agriculture is important near the north and east coasts.
 The chief exports are cocoa, coffee, copra, and palm products, while there is also a fishing industry.

 Large reserves of oil are in the ocean between Nigeria and São Tomé.
 The discovery has been lamented by some as endangering the nation's political stability and natural environment.
 In response to these concerns the government of São Tomé and Príncipe has drawn up legislation in an attempt to ensure the efficient and equitable use of oil revenues over time.

+In 2025, the island was designated as a biosphere reserve by UNESCO, making São Tomé and Príncipe the first country to be designated as such in its entirety following a previous designation on Príncipe.